cuba-rnd/spring-script-repositories/README.md

 # Script Repository Interface
 Scripting in java applications is not a rare thing.
 Sometimes you need to extend your current business logic or add some application management logic.
+It is very useful since business logic might not be well-defined at the moment of an application's development, or you need to change it frequently without redeploying the application.

 Scripting adds flexibility to an application, but also it adds some challenges:
 1. Usually scripts are scattered along the application, so it is quite hard to manage numerous ```GroovyShell``` calls.